 GEOGRAPHICAL RANGE AND HABITAT:

-Thousands of years ago, lions were common throughout southern Europe, southern Asia, eastern and central India and over the whole of the African continent.
-Today, with the exception of some 300 highly protected animals in the Gir National Park of India, the only naturally-occuring lions are found in Africa.
-(But even in Africa lions have been wiped out in the north; the last Numidian male was shot as a trophy in the 1930s.)
+Thousands of years ago, lions had the widest intercontinental distribution for a large land mammal; they were commonly found throughout southern Europe, southern Asia, eastern and central India, over the whole of the African continent and into the Americas.
+2,000 years ago lions were extirpated from Europe and within the last 150 years from the Middle East and Northern Africa.
+Today, with the exception of some 300 highly protected animals in the Gir National Park of India, the only naturally-occurring lions are found in Africa.
 Lions do not live in heavy forests and jungles and they do not inhabit desert areas due to a scarcity of game.

 Lions feed on a variety of large and medium-size prey.
 They prefer wildebeest (or gnu) to all others when the annual migration brings the vast herds through the pride's range.
 Otherwise they eat buffalo, zebra, antelope, giraffe, and warthogs.
 They also steal kills and carrion from other predators.